tldr-pages/tldr/pages/osx/ditto.md

 # ditto

-> Copy files and folders.
+> Copy files and directories.

-- Overwrite contents of destination folder with contents of source folder:
+- Overwrite contents of destination directory with contents of source directory:

 `ditto {{path/to/source}} {{path/to/destination}}`